CDRT/docs/bios/settings/thinkstation/tcgfeaturesetup.md

 <details><summary>TCG Security Device</summary>

-One of 2 options to select the type of TCG Security Device:
+Select the type of TCG Security Device:

 1. Firmware TPM
 2. **Discrete TPM** – Default.

-**Note**.
-Selecting a different option will require additional confirmation.
-Before change the TCG Security Device, all TPM related applications must be disabled, otherwise you may not be able to access your data.
+!> Selecting a different option will require additional confirmation. <br /> Before changing the TCG Security Device, all TPM related applications must be disabled, otherwise you may not be able to access your data.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|